-As review of this data indicates the percentages of the materials have shifted dramatically when fly ash and other industrial recycling is eliminated from consideration.

 5.4.4 Volunteer Programs

 There is some voluntary recycling within the region.
-In particular, the Russell County Environmental Council is active in educational and promotional programs for recycling and litter control.
-The litter control personnel in both Buchanan County and Dickenson County also assist with volunteer programs as interest is expressed by volunteer organizations.
+In particular, Keep Buchanan County Beautiful is active in educational and promotional programs for recycling and litter control.
+The litter control personnel in both Russell County and Dickenson County also assist with volunteer programs as interest is expressed by volunteer organizations.

 5.4.5 Recycling Markets